-- e.g. the \underline{second} unpredictable year - the unpredictable second year following adjective unpredictable together with the noun year.
+In the phrase the second unpredictable year, the adjective second modifies the following adjective unpredictable together with the noun year.
 This means that although there may have been more than one previous year, the phrase refers to the second year which was unpredictable.